e-Contract/enterprise-jsf/README.md

 * 12
 * 13
 * 14
+* 15

+The library is compatible with the following versions of JSF/Jakarta Faces:
+* 2.1 (most components)
+* 2.3 - Java EE 8
+* 4.0 - Jakarta EE 10
+* 4.1 - Jakarta EE 11

 The JSF component library is available within the e-Contract.be public Maven repository.
 If you use Maven, refer to the e-Contract.be Maven repository via: